 Fans of Star Wars can find lots of special experiences at Disneyland if they know where to look.
 To see everything Star Wars at Disneyland you’ll need to spend time in both Galaxy’s Edge and Tomorrowland.

 Give yourself plenty of time to wander through Disneyland Galaxy’s Edge.
-For us the best part of the Galaxy’s Edge experience is feeling like you are a resident of Black Spire Outpost.
-However, being part of the Millennium Falcon’s crew or rushing through Hyperspace Mountain are both a close second.
+For us the best part of the Galaxy’s Edge experience is being part of the Millennium Falcon’s crew or part of the Resistance on Rise of the Resistance.
+A surprisingly close second is feeling like a resident of Black Spire Outpost by interacting with characters, having unique dining experiences, plus seeing our droid chirp and move as we explore Galaxy’s Edge.

 Find discounted ticket or book your entire Disneyland vacation now with Get Away Today, our preferred travel partner.